 Who’s Qualified, Who’s Not To Match The Attacks?

 There are thousands and thousands of ethical hackers all over the world who are not being hired into traditional full-time roles just because they may not have the conventional engineering degrees despite having better hands-on skills than many enterprises IT security managers.
 This is because a typical job role of an ethical hacker consistently requires him/her to participate in hackathons and bounty programs to look for security bugs.
-So, the lack of formal education should not stop companies from slowing down recruits to the cybersecurity talent pool.
+So, the lack of formal education should not stop companies from slowing down recruits to the cybersecurity skills pool.

 But, do typical college degrees help offer adequate cybersecurity courses for the next generation of security professionals?
 According to experts, only a small number of colleges in the US offer cyber security-specific courses for undergraduates.
-That’s just the US which still has the best availability of talent in security.
+That’s just the US which still has the best availability of talent and skills in security.
 The situation is probably worse here in India.
 Experts say the solution, therefore, lies in ethical hacking education which caters to developing a hands-on approach to preventing attacks.

 Also, how do you train people on new threats?
 For example, many IoT-based endpoint attacks —Advanced Persistent Threat (APT), or even zero-day attacks are unique, and the previously unknown technical nature and their solutions are not cognizant to anyone until the attack happens.

 This requires constant learning and relearning, which traditional degrees won’t give.
 On the other hand, specialised courses can undoubtedly tackle the issue given the syllabus is continuously optimised.
-New education tools are cropping up outside of the traditional classroom, offering free coursework designed by ethical hackers for the growing cybersecurity talent pool.
+New education tools are cropping up outside of the traditional classroom, offering free coursework designed by ethical hackers for the growing cybersecurity talent and skills pool.